ernestojimenezruiz/locality-module-extractor/README.txt

          Module URI (optional).
 Default: http://krono.act.uji.es/Links/ontologies/module_Signature_File.owl

 - ExtractModules4AllOntologyEntities: extracts and stores a module for each class in the given ontology signature.

+Large ontologies may require an increase of the allocated memory and the "-DentityExpansionLimit" parameter for the JVM:
+-Xms500M -Xmx4G -DentityExpansionLimit=100000000